 Red light therapy is generally targeted and used specifically on areas where hair growth is desired, such as the scalp for hair loss treatment.
 So, when used correctly, red light therapy should not cause hair growth in unwanted areas as it is typically applied locally and not systematically.

-LED light therapy involves using a device with LED diodes emitting red light to the skin.
+LED light for hair growth therapy involves using a device with LED diodes emitting red light to the skin.
 The procedure is painless and requires no downtime.
 Depending on the treatment and condition, LED light therapy sessions usually last around 10-30 minutes.
 The number of sessions required varies depending on the individual's needs and the specific condition being addressed.

 Which is better, laser vs led for hair growth?